AndreMocke91/miro-hackathon-2022/README.md

 ### Overview
 A VR Client for Miro, short and sweet.

-All the previous attempts by our 3rd party partners had the same limitation: Content creation is a nightmare with controllers, point point, typey typey, cry yourself to sleep.
+All the previous attempts had the same limitation: Content creation is a nightmare with controllers, point point, typey typey, cry yourself to sleep.

 The imagined state:
 Create with your hands and voice.